Grant-Archibald-MS/dataverse-opentelemetry/README.md

 2. Use of Power Platform Environment variables which exporters should be used.
 For example Azure Monitor, OLTP exporter or Dataverse Exporter.

 3. Demonstrate how to use customer managed key (CMK) to encrypt telemetry.

+4. Demonstrate how to make use of [Use managed identities for Dataverse plug-ins](https://learn.microsoft.com/en-us/power-platform/release-plan/2024wave1/power-platform-governance-administration/use-managed-identities-dataverse-plug-ins) to authenticate with Exporters.

 ## Architecture